readyplayerme/content-validation-schemas/CONTRIBUTING.md

 - [Collaborating with pull requests](https://docs.github.com/en/github/collaborating-with-pull-requests)
 - Learn about [pre-commit hooks](https://pre-commit.com/)
 - We use [black](https://black.readthedocs.io/en/stable/) formatting, but with a line-length of 120 characters.
+- If you haven't yet setup an IDE, we recommend [Visual Studio Code](https://code.visualstudio.com/).
+See [Python in Visual Studio Code](https://code.visualstudio.com/docs/languages/python).

 ## Getting started